geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ### Description

 > This large square chamber appears to have served as sleeping quarters.
 Stone  platforms line the walls, each with carved storage niches beneath, and a small desk.
 Personal belongings remain scattered about: clothing, simple tools, and various personal items that appear remarkably well-preserved.
+Doors lead to the north and west.

 ### Features